named-data/ndn-cxx/docs/manpages/ndnsec-cert-gen.rst

 Synopsis
 --------

-**ndnsec-cert-gen** [**-h**] [**-S** *timestamp*] [**-E** *timestamp*] [**-I** *info*]... [**-s** *signer*] [**-i** *issuer*] *file*
+**ndnsec cert-gen** [**-h**] [**-S** *timestamp*] [**-E** *timestamp*] [**-I** *info*]... [**-s** *signer*] [**-i** *issuer*] *file*

 Description
 -----------

-:program:`ndnsec-cert-gen` takes a signing request as input and issues an identity certificate for the key in the signing request.
-The signing request can be created with :program:`ndnsec-key-gen` and can be re-generated with :program:`ndnsec-sign-req`.
+This command takes a signing request as input and issues an identity certificate for the key contained in the signing request.
+A signing request is generated automatically by :program:`ndnsec-key-gen` for any new key, or it can be manually created for an existing key with :program:`ndnsec-sign-req`.

-By default, the default key is used to sign the issued certificate.
+Unless specified otherwise, the default key is used to sign the issued certificate.

 *file* is the name of a file that contains the signing request.
 If *file* is "-", the signing request is read from the standard input.

-The generated certificate is written to the standard output in base64 encoding.
+The generated certificate is written to the standard output in Base64 encoding.

 Options
 -------